Have everything ready

 - Check how your exam results get to your universities/colleges – most come directly to us from the awarding organisations, and we send them on to your choices.
-But if not, you just send your exam results to your universities/colleges yourself.
+But if not, you just send your exam results to your universities or colleges yourself.

-Hopefully you'll get the exam grades you need, but if you just miss out, the university/college might accept you anyway.
+Hopefully you'll get the exam grades you need, but if you just miss out, the university or college might accept you anyway.

 - You might get a place on either your firm or insurance choice, depending how well your exams go.

 - You might be offered an alternative by the university/college – a 'changed course offer' (which you'll need to accept or decline).

 - You might not get a place, but you can search through our Clearing service to see what courses still have vacancies.